 CBD or Cannabidiol is quite simply a compound found in marijuana that does not get you high.
-There is research completed that shows CBD can be used to help those suffering from arthritis, diabetes, chronic pain, depression and antibiotic resistant infections.
+Research shows CBD can be used to help those suffering from arthritis, diabetes, chronic pain, depression and antibiotic resistant infections.
 This is just a short list.
-More exciting is that research is being done on CBD's anti-cancer properties.
+What is really exciting is research being done on CBD's anti-cancer properties.
 (Source: Project CBD)

 CBD was discovered in 1940.
 The amazing thing about CBD is how many ways there are to take it.
-Also, you don't have to have a medical condition to take it.
-I've known people who take it to help them focus and be more creative.
-Since it doesn't give you a high, it is a simple way to support your overall health regimen.
-As we become more educated on CBD, it will become more prevalent in our everyday lives.
+Also, some people taking CBD don't have a medical condition.
+I've known people who take CBD to help with focus and being creative.
+Since CBD doesn't get you high, it is a simple way to support your overall healthy lifestyle.

 The New York Times published an article stating CBD is starting to become popular in cocktails, desserts, spa treatments and body wraps.
-It is amazing how many applications CBD can be used in.
 If you've been following my blog, you know I love incorporating healthy ingredients into food.
-I really love to cook.
-While I take my fair share of supplements, I'd rather consume healthy ingredients in food.
-Daily, I drink collagen and ashwagandha in chai tea.

-CBD oil is really great to add to sauces.
-Pesto, marinara or gravy.
-Homemade or store-bought.
-The oil will mix well with any sauce but I recommend adding it at the end of heating the sauce.
-Epicurious reported that if you cook with it over high heat for a period of time, you may experience a foul taste.
-Also, high heat can destroy the terpenes which are compounds found in the CBD oil.
+CBD oil is really great to add to sauces, pesto, marinara or gravy.
+The oil mixes well with any sauce but it is best to add the oil at the end of cooking the sauce.
+Epicurious reported that if you cook CBD over high heat for a period of time, you may experience a foul taste.
+Also, high heat can destroy the terpenes, which are helpful compounds found in CBD oil.
 The only issue with using CBD in cooked foods is you may not get a therapeutic dose.

-So what is a therapeutic dose for general wellness?
-If you are looking to have the general health benefits of CBD anywhere from 5-25mg is appropriate.
+What is a therapeutic dose for general wellness?
+For general health benefits, take 5 - 25 mg of CBD.
 However, everyone is different.
-So start with a low-dose and then work your way up.
-If you want to use CBD oil to treat a health condition, it is best to work with a Holistic specialist who has an understanding of CBD benefits.
+Start with a low-dose and then work your way up.
+If you want to use CBD oil to treat a health condition, it is best to work with a Certified Holistic Nutritionist.
 That way, you can work on finding the appropriate dose for your specific needs.

 You can also find out what I'm up to by following me on Facebook, Twitter, Instagram and Pinterest.